Arnolily/tutorial/docs/en/index.md

 # Introduction

+***This tutorial was originally written in Chinese because, well, we're teaching Chinese students in China.
+However, there are certain requirements that demands English documentation, so here we are.
+If reading LLM-translated technical instructions sounds painful, click the top right button to switch to Chinese.***

-Hello students, this is a tutorial for the UESTC3036 course (AI & ML).
+Hi everyone, this is a tutorial for the UESTC3036 course (AI & ML).
 In this tutorial, we will guide you through installing the programming tools needed for Lab 3 and Lab 4.

 Before you start, please read the following and choose the installation method that works best for you: